Model Comparison: Number & Quantity

 Real-world applications (quick intuition)

-• Displacement: moving \langle a,b\rangle blocks east/west and north/south.
+• Displacement: moving a,b\langle a,b\rangle blocks east/west and north/south.

 • Velocity: speed with direction; adding vectors models combined motions (like wind + plane velocity).